tsykoduk/greg.nokes.name/_posts/2005-05-03-debian-gnu-linux-system-administration-resources-website.md

 categories:
   - Computers! and Code!
 ---
-<p>The <a href="http://www.debian-administration.org/">Debian <span class="caps">GNU</span>/Linux System Administration Resources</a> website is a pretty good resource for all of you Debian Geeks out there.
+The <a href="http://www.debian-administration.org/">Debian <span class="caps">GNU</span>/Linux System Administration Resources</a> website is a pretty good resource for all of you Debian Geeks out there.
 It has a bunch of Howtos, Whytos, and other intresting articles.
-Go, check it out!</p>
+Go, check it out!